Cvellle/Bootstrap-blog/README.md

 for desktop px / 16 - 1600px screen

-that works on other screens# Bootstrap-blog
+that works on other screens